-Horizontally-oriented classic basic form, derived from free-standing wire frames (on poles) often used for growing fruit trees (0050).
-Also frequently used for low areas like building bases... also for walls, garages etc..
-Not for creepers which need vertically orientated systems.
+Horizontally-oriented classic basic form, inspired by the trellising rows of fruit trees (free-standing wire frames on poles- 0050).
+Also frequently used for low areas like building bases... also for walls, garages, etc..
+Not compatible with creepers which need vertically orientated systems.
 Many variations-- see below.
-Please also refer to the tips we provide in the climbing plants section for support in choosing a suitable climbing system.
+Please also refer to the tips we provide in the climbing plants section for support in choosing a suitable climbing system (see also the charts at the bottom of each plant profile).

 |28-50 €||69.80 €||90-150 €||159.80 €||221.80 €|

-Installation: carried out as shown in the diagrams; please also refer to the installation tips (see above).
+Installation: as shown in the diagrams; please also refer to the installation tips (click in chart above).
 For free standing walls, etc., wall mounts with a distance of less than 30 cm distance from the wall crown or wall edge should not be fastened with anchors (rawl plugs/dowels), but attached with composite mortar (expansion pressure-free anchoring).